-Fill the humidity pan with sterile pure water to within 1/2" of the top.
+Fill the humidity pan with sterile pure water to within 1/2" of the top with 0.8 gal.
+(3 liters) of water.
+If the water cannot be sterilized, a 2% solution of quaternary ammonium can be used as a disinfectant additive to control bacteria and other organic contaminants, if desired.
 Place the pan directly in the center of the incubator floor to ensure best humidity and temperature response.